What is a concrete diaphragm wall?

 In 2021, at a project site in Ahmedabad, Gujarat, open excavation had been conducted haphazardly, avoiding the construction of a diaphragm wall for a deep basement.
 This resulted in the boundary wall of one of the neighbouring structures falling off.
 Fortunately and miraculously there weren’t any fatalities and HIPL were contacted to help fix this crucial part of the construction.
 Our team of engineers and workers first did the backfilling activity for the damaged section of the excavated section, as building a D-wall on loose soil is extremely difficult.
 In order to hold the soil, our engineers used bentonite fluid.
 This way, by walling the damaged segment of the excavated part of the project, we ensured that no further damage happens to the neighbouring buildings and their soil base.

-Crucial technology and machinery used in constructing a diaphragm wall
+Technology and machinery used in diaphragm wall construction

 Major ongoing & constructed projects where HIPL has built diaphragm walls